 Submit yourselves for the Lordís sake to every human creation, whether to a king as the one in authority, 14 or to governors...
 1 Peter 2:13-14.

 Peter is talking about human authority structures as a human "creation."
 And authority structure is precisely what Paul is talking about in this passage.
 Human cities, states, countries, kingdoms are all founded upon their authority structures.
+They are founded upon government; Jesus' Kingdom is founded upon government, that is, rulers, authorities, thrones, lordships, powers.
 All things whether angels, rulers or authorities or thrones or powers or dominions, have been subjected to the risen son (1 Corinthians 15:24; Ephesians 1:20-22; Hebrews 2:5-9; 1 Peter 3:22)

 Furthermore, Paul uses these terms when he refers to our position in the risen Christ.
 He tells us that we no longer know Christ according to the flesh but if anyone is in him they are a new "creation."
 And at Ephesians 2:10, Paul explains how we are God's workmanship "created" in Christ Jesus.
 We know he is referring to us as firstfruits of the new creation in that verse (see James 1:18).
 This is the language of that which is reconciled to God which Paul has in mind at Colossians 1:20.